Caoimhinv/pands-project2021/README.md

 ![Image of the 3 different species of Iris.](./Images/image_of_irises.png)

-I felt a good place to start was reading Ronald Fisher's original paper.
-I found this quite a diffcult read, with a lot of statistical terminology and methodology that is beyond my level of understanding at this point.
+I felt a good place to start was Ronald Fisher's original paper.
+This was quite a diffcult read, with a lot of statistical terminology and methodology that is beyond my level of understanding at this point.
 What I did understand was very interesting though, and what impressed me most was that he did all of this without a calculator or computer!

  >**Linear discriminant analysis** - *"... method used in statistics and other fields, to find a linear combination of features that characterizes or separates two or more classes of objects or events."*